 Source: As reported to IPEDS, Fall Enrollment Survey.
-Note: Beginning Fall 2005 the LLM, program is included in the graduate h

 Note: Beginning Fall 2005 the LL.M. program is included in the graduate headcount.
 In prior years it was included in the first-professional (Juris Doctor) headcount.

 Average High School GPA of New Freshmen